Fire Doors

 Decoration

 Unglazed areas of any fire door leaves are generally not required to provide a specific surface spread of flame requirement and may therefore be decorated as desired.
-There is no evidence to suggest that over painting of heat activated seals has any detrimental effect on the ability of the seals to perform efficiently.
-There are some benefits in over painting the seals as they are less likely to absorb atmospheric moisture.
-However, there are limits on how much paint can be applied without there being a risk of the seal being rendered inoperative.
-It is recommended that over painting be limited to a maximum of five coats of conventional oil bound paint or varnish.
+There is no evidence to suggest that over-painting of heat-activated seals has any detrimental effect on the ability of the seals to perform efficiently.
+There are some benefits in over-painting the seals as they are less likely to absorb atmospheric moisture.
+There are limits, however, on how much paint can be applied without there being a risk of the seal being rendered inoperative.
+It is recommended that over-painting be limited to a maximum of five coats of conventional oil bound paint or varnish.
 When preparing a frame for redecoration, the use of heat or chemical strippers should be avoided if intumescent seals are incorporated.
 If seals are damaged by either of these processes, they should be replaced.
-If glazing beads have been painted with intumescent paint, it is essential that they should be repainted with a similar paint.
+If glazing beads have been painted with intumescent paint, it is essential that they are repainted with a similar paint.
+Further reading: BS 8214:2016 Code of practice or fire door assemblies, clause 14 Decoration

 British Standards